apache/doris/docs/en/docs/advanced/partition/auto-partition.md

 ### Using constraints

 1. Currently the AUTO RANGE PARTITION function supports only one partition column;
-2. In AUTO RANGE PARTITION, the partition function supports only `date_trunc` and the partition column supports only `DATEV2` or `DATETIMEV2` format;
+2. In AUTO RANGE PARTITION, the partition function supports only `date_trunc` and the partition column supports only `DATE` or `DATETIME` type;
 3. In AUTO LIST PARTITION, function calls are not supported.
 Partitioned columns support `BOOLEAN`, `TINYINT`, `SMALLINT`, `INT`, `BIGINT`, `LARGEINT`, `DATE`, `DATETIME`, `CHAR`, `VARCHAR` data-types, and partitioned values are enum values.
 4. In AUTO LIST PARTITION, a separate new PARTITION is created for each fetch of a partition column for which the corresponding partition does not currently exist.
 5. The partition column for AUTO PARTITION must be a NOT NULL column.